frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   </div>
 </div>

-If all is correct, the final weight of the parts should be 0.270 lb
+If all is correct, the final weight of the parts should be 0.270 lb.

+In this exercise, you can see the power of Featurescripts.
+What would have been a number of sketches, extrudes, and shells to create the tubes is packaged into a single, easy to use custom feature.

 ### Exercise 3: Box Tube Frame
 For this exercise, you will create a simple frame and two gussets.
 Then, you will create an assembly and mate together all the components.